avvau/Ice_Machine_Praktikum23-24/README.md

 For The 3D print I used the Tinkcard programme.
 Link to the WebPage: [Tinkgard](https://www.tinkercad.com).
 <br>
 Tinkercad is a free solution for realising 3D projects and is well suited for beginners.
 Several people can work on a project at the same time.
+The exported file for 3D printing can be bound here:

 ### Tinkcard Design:
 #### Dimensions of the box
 ![TEST](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/1cafd8a7-52c4-430c-b9a9-aa2d23e288b9)